fowziaelmi/Weekend-challenge-2/README.md

 Client side
 [x] Create a function that when submit button is pressed, it send the input to the server side using Ajax and post method [x] Test it to see if the server is getting the data

+Server side
+[x] Create a function that takes the data from the client side [x] This function will have to look at the equation type i.e if its +,-,/,or \* then run that against the two input numbers